 What is Student Loan Planner and How Do You Give Student Loan Help?

-I’ve saved a projected $19 million for hundreds of borrowers with a collective $60 million in student debt since founding Student Loan Planner in late September 2016.
+I’ve saved a projected $24 million for over 350 borrowers with a collective $100 million in student debt since founding Student Loan Planner in October 2016.
 To accomplish these projected savings over the life of a client’s loans, I use proprietary software that I built myself from the excel modeling skills I learned while trading billions of dollars in bonds for the world’s largest mutual fund company.

 While every consult is different, I’m either going to provide you an exhaustive review of your repayment options and confirm you’re on a good path, or I’m going to save you tens or even hundreds of thousands of dollars.
 If you would like an expert opinion, send me an email at email@example.com and I’ll let you know the steps for moving forward.
 See why close to 20% of my clients take the time to leave 5 star reviews.